OberstKrueger/www-oberstkrueger-com/report/technology/backups/index.md

 Ever since then, I have had at least a single backup of all of my data.
 While one backup is better than none, it still left me open to complete data loss.
 The couple of times that my primary hard drive failed, I was left with a single working drive.
 My data was intact, but I was one drive failure away from complete loss.

 With the advent of [Dropbox](https://www.dropbox.com), [MobileMe](https://en.wikipedia.org/wiki/MobileMe), and [iCloud](https://www.icloud.com), I began to keep the most important of my files backed up online.
-Should both of my hard drives die, I would have the essential files: Pictures, school papers, other writings.
+Should all of computer storage suffer irreparable damage, I would have the essential files: pictures, school papers, other writings.
 But I would still lose all of my music and videos.
 At the time these services came about, online backup of hundreds of gigabytes was prohibitively expensive.

 In recent years, that has changed.
 Tons of online services focused on data backup have come into existence.
 These services have reached a point where they are now cheap enough to be viable, even when the amount of data being backed up exceeds 1 terabyte.